Deciding to become a tattoo artist was no picnic as I had miniscule support from the people around me.

 To go from the sort of “wonder kid” of administration, directing and paperwork, to joining the ranks of the deviants who tattooed…I could see it in all the eyes around me.

 And heard it in the whispers “Did you know what Shelly’s doing now…OMG you won’t even believe it!”
-Really, I was sort of a “little house on the prairie” stay-at-home mom, turned obsessed theatre person and now I was talking tattoos.
+Really, I was sort of a “little house on the prairie” stay-at-home mom, turned obsessed theatre person and now I was becoming a tattoo artist.
 No one could figure me out.

 And yet, being the non-conformist black sheep that I was, I decided to ignore the “good advice” and go with my gutsy, artsy soul choice.